Jill Stein: General election

-The 2024 campaign, like Stein's 2016 campaign, was described by some as a possible spoiler campaign, which may benefit Donald Trump.
+The 2024 campaign, like Stein's 2016 campaign, was described by some as a possible spoiler campaign, which could have benefitted Donald Trump.
 Stein said "Candidates have to earn your vote, they don't own your vote."

 In September 2024, Congresswoman Alexandra Ocasio Cortez criticized Stein saying, "'All you do is show up once every four years to speak to people who are justifiably pissed off, but you're just showing up once every four years to do that, you're not serious.'"
 Stein responded that Green candidates had won "1400 elections" and that the Democratic Party had worked to exclude third-party candidates from ballots and presidential debates.
-She also criticized AOC for her attempt at entryism into the Democratic party and backing Kamala Harris despite her position on Israel.
-Ware responded by nicknaming Ocasio-Cortez "AOC-Pelosi." and decrying the decision of the DNC not to include a Palestinian speaker at the 2024 Democratic National Convention.
+She also criticized AOC for her attempt at entryism into the Democratic Party and backing Kamala Harris despite her position on Israel.

 Peter Rothpletz in The New Republic criticized Stein for the decline in Green party membership from 319,000 in 2004 to 234,000 in 2024, and for arguing in a 2016 interview that Hillary Clinton was a greater threat than Donald Trump.
 Rothpletz also referred to criticism of Stein by members of the Democratic Party that she defended members of the African People's Socialist Party, who were indicted for being part of a "malign influence campaign" on behalf of the Russian government, and that she did not know how many members were in the House of Representatives.